2046 (film)

-2046 is a 2004 film written, produced and directed by Wong Kar-wai.
+2046 is a 2004 romantic drama film written, produced and directed by Wong Kar-wai.
 An international co-production between Hong Kong, France, Italy, China and Germany, it is a loose sequel to Wong's films Days of Being Wild (1990) and In the Mood for Love (2000).
 It follows the aftermath of Chow Mo-wan's unconsummated affair with Su Li-zhen in 1960s Hong Kong.

 Plot

 There are four main story arcs, listed in approximate order below.
 In typical Wong fashion, they are presented in non-chronological order.
 Knowledge of Days of Being Wild and In the Mood for Love is assumed, but not necessary to understand 2046.

 2046 Part I

 Returning to Hong Kong after years in Singapore, Chow has become a suave ladies' man to cover up his pain from losing Su.
 Chow meets Lulu, taking her home but accidentally keeps her room key.
 Upon returning the key, Chow later learns that Lulu was stabbed the night before by a jealous boyfriend.